medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 ### Hardware

-This is the laptop hardware spec I will adopt in this article:
+This is the laptop hardware spec I adopted in this article:

 - Dell Latitude 3420
   - BIOS version 1.29.0